Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has six doubles, a triple, a home run and four walks while batting .277.
+- Gurriel is hitting .274 with six doubles, a triple, a home run and four walks.

-- Among the qualified hitters in baseball, he ranks 50th in batting average, 120th in on-base percentage, and 110th in slugging.

-- In eight games this season (33.3%), Gurriel has picked up an RBI, including two games with multiple runs batted in.
+- Gurriel has driven in a run in eight games this year (32.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.